marc-q/doctra/doc/doctra.md

 conf | Configuration.
 filename_src | Filename of the source code. filename_doc | Filename of the documentation.
-Parses a file containing source code and docstrings and writes a documentation in markdown to filename_doc.
+Parses a file containing source code and doc strings and writes a documentation in markdown to filename_doc.

 **Returns**